openKolibri/halo-90/readme.md

 ### Hardware
-The electronics are kept minimal for cost reduction and manufacturing simplicity with pads and routing done for all but the IMU and its pullup resistors.
+The electronics are kept minimal for cost reduction and manufacturing simplicity with pads and routing done for all but the IMU and its pull-up resistors.
 They are not mounted, because there is no firmware support for that and it yields a lower cost variant.
 The design is done in [KiCad] 5.99 (nightly) and will be ported and set in the stable version.
-All components and libaries are embedded in the project.
+All components and libraries are embedded in the project.

 ![IMG-schematic]

 The schematic is also available as a [pdf][PDF-schematic].
-The layout is done partially programatically using text manipulation and template stamping using javascript and node and then finished up by hand in KiCad.
+The layout is done partially programmatically using text manipulation and template stamping using JavaScript and node and then finished up by hand in KiCad.
 The code is available [here][nodeHaloBuilding].

 #### LEDs
 There are 90 LEDs that make up the ring, All are regular `0402` red diodes.
 All the cathodes (K/-) face towards the center of the board, and are placed at `4°` intervals.
 The LEDS are charlieplexed with ten lines providing individual control.
 They are run at as high of a current as the battery's internal resistance and GPIO max current allows, so no resistors are used.
 The red LEDs, with their `2.0 V` - `2.6 V` forward voltage, permits maximizing battery usage
-We are using [BL-HUB37A-AV-TRB], because it is low cost and has high availabilty across multiple vendors in China, but any `0402` LED with a V<sub>f</sub> below `2.7 V`, should yield an equivalent battery life.
+We are using [BL-HUB37A-AV-TRB], because it is low cost and has high availability across multiple vendors in China, but any `0402` LED with a V<sub>f</sub> below `2.7 V`, should yield an equivalent battery life.

 ![IMG-BL-HUB37A-AV-TRB]